Siege of Goražde: Background

 Goražde is a small town in eastern Bosnia close to the Serbian border.
 According to the 1991 Socialist Federal Republic of Yugoslavia census, Goražde (including the present-day Novo Goražde) had a population of 37,573, 26,296 of which were Bosniaks and 9,843 Serbs.
 The town of Goražde itself was inhabited by 16,273 people when Bosnia and Herzegovina declared independence from Yugoslavia in 1992.

 The Serbs established the RAM Plan, developed by the State Security Administration (SDB) and a group of selected Serb officers of the JNA with the purpose of organizing Serbs outside Serbia, consolidating control of the fledgling SDP, and the prepositioning of arms and ammunition.
 Alarmed, the Assembly of the Republic of Bosnia and Herzegovina adopted the Resolution on the Sovereignty of Bosnia and Herzegovina on 15 October 1991, shortly followed by the establishment of the Serbian National Assembly by the Bosnian Serbs.

 In January of 1992, Bosnian Serb state was declared, ahead of the 29 February–1 March referendum on independence.
 Later renamed the Republika Srpska, it developed its own military as the JNA withdrew from Croatia and handed over its weapons, equipment and 55,000 troops to the newly created Bosnian Serb army.
 By 1 March, Bosnian Serb forces set up barricades in Sarajevo and elsewhere and later that month Bosnian Serb artillery began shelling the town of Bosanski Brod.
 By 4 April, Sarajevo was shelled.
 In May 1992, the ground forces of Bosnian Serb state officially became known as the Army of Republika Srpska.
+According to MSF reporting, and statements attributed to Bosnian Army commander Sefer Halilović, Serbian forces operating in the Goražde area were reinforced by elements linked to the Yugoslav Army’s Užice Corps based in western Serbia.
+The same reports described the region as a staging area for paramilitary formations operating in the Drina Valley, including the White Eagles.
 By the end of 1992, the VRS held seventy percent of Bosnia and Herzegovina.

 At the outbreak of the war, eastern Bosnia, a Bosniak-majority territory before the war, was subjected to ethnic cleansing operations and numerous atrocities involving murder, rape on a massive scale, plundering, and forced relocation by Serb forces and paramilitary gangs.
 Taking place throughout the municipalities of Srebrenica, Vlasenica, Rogatica, Bratunac, Višegrad, Zvornik and Foča, the purpose of these operations was to create in eastern Bosnia a contiguous Serb-controlled land having a common border with Serbia.